 Transaction Mistakes and Conflicts

 Incorrect payments or transactions that do not work can infuriate users.
-Apps need to provide validation processes, cancellation, and good tracking.
+P2P payment apps need to provide validation processes, cancellation, and good tracking.

 -